 - Security.
 While some businesses have worried about data security in mobile payments, the same protections are in place as with a credit card terminal.
 The data is encrypted, consumers can choose additional security levels, such as two-factor authentication, and transactions are covered by the Electronic Fund Transfer Act.

 Cash and credit cards aren’t going away anytime soon – but with global smartphone ownership set to double by 2016, according to Portio Research, the mobile payment market is quickly becoming a dominant sector on the consumer landscape.
-Small businesses who adapt to digital wallets and mobile payments now will position themselves for both higher profits and a loyal customer base.
+Small businesses that adapt to digital wallets and mobile payments now will position themselves for both higher profits and a loyal customer base.